MateuszMarcisz/ShoppingList/README.md

 ## Frontend
 Once I learn either React, Angular or Vue I will start working on the Frontend part of the app.

+### Technologies
+TBD

+### Tests
+TBD

+## Setup
+<i>This project will be packaged into Docker once both the backend and frontend are complete.
+For now, to use the backend part, follow the instructions below.</i>

+<i>Note: All endpoints require the user to be logged in (except for registration and login), so you need to use either curl or Postman to interact with them.</i>

+1. Clone the repository.
+2. Change `.env.example` name to `.env` and make needed adjustments.
+3. Set up your DB.
+4. Run the command `python manage.py runserver` and have fun.

 ## License
 You are free to use, modify, and distribute this application for your private, personal use.